-Companies are tackling the complex decision-making process of selecting a new software for ASC 842 and IFRS 16 lease accounting standard compliance.
+Companies are tackling the complex decision-making process of selecting a new lease accounting software for ASC 842 and IFRS 16 compliance.
 As with any complex decision, it’s helpful to isolate and prioritize different software capabilities.
 However, different departments may value features and capabilities differently, as IT may place data security as a high priority while the Accounting department is seeking a software with an easy user-interface.
 While potentially frustrating, they all are right, and soliciting input from various departments will result in a better purchase decision.
 Creating a cross-functional team is one of the most valuable lease accounting tips for private companies tackling implementation.

 Here are priorities on how major requirements different audiences may have when shopping for lease accounting software:

-It needs to be compliant
+It needs to be compliant.

 While this criterion is obvious, the Accounting and Finance departments need software with the ability to make the calculations needed for ASC 842 and IFRS 16 compliance needs to be in the formal scope of work.

-It needs to be user-friendly
+It needs to be user-friendly.

 The decisions made during the implementation process will have broader implications.
 Commonly referred to as “Day 2,” the project team needs to ensure the solutions put into place are sustainable for employees who will be user-friendly for the employees executing day-to-day accounting operations.

-It needs to be easy to deploy and integrate
+It needs to be easy to deploy and integrate.

 Software selection and project implementation are resource-intensive undertakings.
 Many companies are approaching HR departments, look to reallocate human resources to project implementation.
 Ideally, the lease accounting software selected offers consulting services to provide the know-how and extra hands needed on a temporary basis.